-Summer- Music from around the World
+Summer - Music from around the World

-Teaching follows the on-line ‘Charanga’ scheme of work.
+Teaching follows the online ‘Charanga’ scheme of work.
 It is progressive, building on skills learned the previous year.
-Musical skills such as pulse, rhythm and matching the pitch, are seen as skills that can be developed by all with regular practise.
+Musical skills such as pulse, rhythm and matching the pitch, are seen as skills that can be developed by all with regular practice.
 While there are opportunities for children of all abilities to develop their skills and knowledge in each teaching unit, the planned progression built into the scheme of work means that the children are increasingly challenged as they move through the school.

 Responsibility for teaching music is taken by the class teacher, supported by the music subject leader and may take place at different times throughout the term.

-• Each half term, each year group will perform a song or musical activity from their charanga activities, this will take place in an assembly with the rest of the school.
+• Each half-term, each year group will perform a song or musical activity from their charanga activities, this will take place in an assembly with the rest of the school.

 • Harvest Festival (Whole School)